hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-10-13
+1. Finished Sarma & Kay (2020).

+Major take-aways:

+- "Weakly informed priors" are popular among scholars practicing Bayesian inferences.
+However, scholars might have differet interpretations of this concept and different strategies to implement it.

+- Innovative prior elicitation interfaces can assist novice Bayesian practitioners set priors.

+2. Giles, J. (2012).
+Making the links. *Nature, 488*(7412), 448-450.

+pp. 448-449.

+## 2020-10-12 [Completed on 2020-10-13]

+Sarma & Kay.
+(2020, April).
+Prior Setting In Practice: Strategies and rationales used in choosing prior distributions for Bayesian analysis.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (pp. 1-12).

+pp. 1-8

 ## 2020-10-11
 Shen & Williams (2011).
 Unpacking time online: Connecting internet and massively multiplayer online game use with psychosocial well-being. *Communication Research, 38*(1), 123-149.